tamasgal/NeRCA.jl/docs/src/hits.md

-# Working with Hits
+# Hits

-The hit type hierarchy is currently redesigned!
+The hit type hierarchy is currently being redesigned!

 `NeRCA.jl` has three main types of hits: `AbstractDAQHit`, `AbstractMCHit` and `CalibratedHit`.